Strusshamn

+History

 Strusshamn is well known for its long maritime traditions and history.
 There are wooden buildings here dating back to around 1800.
 The village was used in the 18th and 19th centuries as the quarantine harbour for the city of Bergen, located a few kilometres to the east.
 Today, the production facilities for Viksund Boats is located in the village.
 Strusshamn is connected to the city of Bergen by the Askøy Bridge.